 - 2. Non-native speakers of Dutch who wish to be admitted to the Bachelor's degree programmes in Biology, Life Science and Technology, or Pharmacy must also have passed the State Examination in Dutch as a Second Language, Programme II (NT2-II). - 3.
-The Faculty Committee for Special Admissions will determine whether deficiencies have been compensated satisfactorily.
+The Admissions Board Bachelor's programmes FSE will determine whether deficiencies have been compensated satisfactorily.